 7. Can employers take the temperature of employees who are coming to work?

-This is recommended under the Return to Work protocol and accompanying guidance.
+This is recommended under the Work Safely Protocol and accompanying guidance.
 Employers who wish to start temperature checking should manage their risk of breaching data protection law by undertaking a risk assessment (setting out the legal basis they are relying on) and not processing the health data for any longer than is absolutely necessary or for any other reason i.e. do not keep a log of employee’s temperatures.

 8. Are there any rules on what employers are allowed to do concerning subjecting employees to medical examinations or health-related tests that would apply to an emergency situation involving a communicable illness such as COVID-19?